Rosa Parks: The Law She Broke And Changed History

 Frequently asked questions

 She was arrested, booked, fingerprinted, and briefly incarcerated.
-She was charged with "refusing to obey orders of the bus driver" and convicted of disorderly conduct.
+She was charged with "refusing to obey orders of bus driver".

 Written by